Becoming an Undergraduate Music Major

 What to expect after your Audition

 - Acceptance to the School of Music is contingent upon admission to the University.
-NOTE: If you have not already been accepted to TXST or who have not even applied, audition results will be delayed.
+NOTE: We highly recommend that you submit your TXST Apply Texas application prior to submitting your School of Music audition request and auditioning.

-- Results will be sent to you via the email address you entered in your SlideRoom application within two to three weeks of your audition with one of three results: “accepted”, “not accepted”, or “pending”.
+- Results will be sent to you via the email address you entered in your Acceptd application within two to three weeks of your audition with one of three results: accepted, not accepted, or pending.

-- If you receive a “pending” letter, you are on a waiting list until a more definite decision can be made.
-A final result will be emailed to you when your status has been finalized to either “accepted” or “not accepted”.
-At the latest, you can expect to receive this notice the first week in April.
+- If you receive a pending letter, you are on a waiting list until a more definite decision can be made.
+A final result will be emailed to you when your status has been finalized to either accepted or not accepted.
+At the latest, you can expect to receive an update by the first week in April.

-- If you receive an acceptance letter, we ask that you sign and return it to the School of Music to confirm your intention of attending TXST no later than May 1st.
-If a signed acceptance letter is not received by this date, we will assume that you will not be attending TXST and offer your space to a waitlist student on your instrument/voice.
+- If you are accepted, we ask that you return your written acceptance of our offer as soon as possible.
+Note, per the National Association of Schools of Music, your written acceptance is not binding until May 1st.
+If a written acceptance is not received by then, we will assume that you will not be attending TXST and offer your space to a waitlist student on your instrument/voice.

-- Music scholarship offers may be sent via email with your acceptance letter, but they can come separately.
+- Music scholarship offers will be sent via email (may or may not be at the same time as your acceptance letter) as soon as a decision has been made.
 All School of Music scholarship offers will be sent to students by the end of March.

 - If you receive a music scholarship offer and wish to accept it, the letter must be signed and returned to the School of Music as soon as possible.
-However, scholarship offers with any institution do not become binding until May 1st.
+Scholarship offers with any institution do not become binding until May 1st.

 - If you accept a music scholarship offer from another institution prior to May 1st and want to accept a music scholarship offer from TXST instead, you must notify the original institution prior to May 1st otherwise the TXST offer is void.

-- During your summer orientation, you will meet with an Undergraduate Advisor with music coursework knowledge to determine your fall class schedule and register for classes in the degree plan indicated in your acceptance letter.
+- During your summer orientation, you will meet with an Undergraduate Advisor with music coursework knowledge to finalize your fall class schedule and make any changes to your registration.

 Music Auditions Contact Information